GO WHERE THEY THOUGHT YOU COULD NOT GO

 The adventure began earlier that morning when some friends and I left our home to go hiking.
 We were living in the south of Chile in a small resort town called Puerto Varas as English teachers at Idiomas Sin Fronteras.
 We rushed to barely make the local bus just as the sun grazed over the snowy volcanoes that silhouetted the lake below.
 This was winter in Southern Chile, where it rained five days a week, so the fact there was sunlight at all was a miracle.

 After a few bus rides through the bucolic countryside, fueled on instant coffee and empanadas and pay-per-megabyte data plans, we arrived at the base of Puyehue National Park, yet still 18 kilometers from our hike up the volcano.
-When we finally arrived to the trailhead at Antillanca Ski Resort, the coveted sunlight was already fading away.
+When we finally hitchhiked to the trailhead at Antillanca Ski Resort, the coveted sunlight was already fading away.

 We spoke with some local hikers about our proposed route, and they said, "I wouldn't recommend it.
 The snow is too thick, the trail isn't marked well, turn back now and we'll give you a ride to the bus station."